-javax.interceptor.InvocationContext
+jakarta.interceptor.InvocationContext

-For even more control over interceptors, Weld offers enhanced version of javax.interceptor.InvocationContext - org.jboss.weld.interceptor.WeldInvocationContext.
-It comes with two additional methods - getInterceptorBindings and getInterceptorBindingsByType(Class<T> annotationType).
+more control over interceptors, Weld offers enhanced of even jakarta.interceptor.InvocationContext - org.jboss.weld.interceptor.WeldInvocationContext.
+It comes with additional methods getInterceptorBindings two and getInterceptorBindingsByType(Class<T> annotationType).
 You shouldn't need this in most cases, but it comes handy when working with @Nonbinding values in interceptor binding annotations.